dr-romster/tutorial/README.md

 to just view the .gitignore you can use `cat`
 `cat .gitignore`

-useful things to go in a .gitingore file are
+Useful things to go in a .gitingore file are:
 - compiled source code, zip/.gz
 - logs / OS created files
 - iso / dmg files